 Sheogorath in the Shivering Isles.

-The disposition roulette can be this until you learn how it works, and even then your speech make certain thing Lost Forever, thankfully bribing enough can cover you if you fail.
+The disposition roulette can be this until you learn how it works, and even then your speech can make certain things permanently missable; thankfully bribing enough can cover you if you fail.

-Squick - One alchemist asks you about the punishment for necrophilia in Cyrodiil.
+Squick: One alchemist asks you about the punishment for necrophilia in Cyrodiil.
 "No reason, just curious."
 She'll be very happy if you tell her it's just a fine, even for repeated offenses.
 What makes it even worse, however, is that she makes the comment that the punishment is "much lighter than Morrowind," leaving the impression that she may be in Cyrodiil because of her... habits.
 There's even a line from an NPC about seeing a Dark Elf walking out of the graveyard at night with "a silly smile on their face."
-Pass the Brain Bleach.

-That One Sidequest - Collecting 100 Nirnroot plants.
+That One Sidequest: Collecting 100 Nirnroot plants.
 "You must have turned every stone in all of Cyrodiil".
-Yes, yes, we did.
-Though it's not quite as hard as it sounds- there are over 300 nirnroot plants in the game (they can be used in alchemy) so finding 100 isn't too straining.
-Three of the DLC add-ons include extra nirnroots too- and the one in Deepscorn Hollow respawns every 3 days as it's a "collected" food object on a desk, rather than a plant.
+Though it's not quite as hard as it sounds- there are over 300 Nirnroot plants in the game (they can be used in alchemy) so finding 100 isn't too straining.
+Three of the DLC add-ons include extra Nirnroots too- and the one in Deepscorn Hollow respawns every 3 days as it's a "collected" food object on a desk, rather than a plant.

 And one of those, Fort Grief, isn't even accessible unless you're doing the associated quest.

-Uncanny Valley - Some of the NPCs stare at you bug-eyed throughout every conversation.
+Uncanny Valley: Some of the NPCs stare at you bug-eyed throughout every conversation.
 Without mods, almost every human face looks blotchy and blurry, like they paired high-poly models with Voodoo-era textures.
-Zooming in for conversation with any non-Argonian (especially Redguards!) immediately reminds you that you're playing a videogame.
-They really should have spent a few more megabytes on face textures.
+Zooming in for conversation with any non-Argonian (especially Redguards) immediately reminds you that you're playing a videogame.

-Villain Decay - It hits Mannimarco rather hard.
-Throughout the Mages Guild questline, he is set up as the Big Bad of that story, having characters become unnerved or outright terrified by knowing that he has reappeared, there's a pretty good poem-style book about his history to find which sets him up as a powerful evil, at one point, he deals a scarily effective, unexpected blow to the Mages Guild and the only survivor of the attack is terrified and tells you how he, concealed by magic, watched Mannimarco rip out his friend's soul and how he believes the guy actually could see through his magical disguise and pretty much just spared him for fun.
+Villain Decay: It hits Mannimarco rather hard.
+Throughout the Mages Guild questline, he's set up as the Arc Villain of that story, having characters become unnerved or outright terrified by knowing that he's reappeared; there's a pretty good poem-style book about his history to find which sets him up as a powerful evil; at one point, he deals a scarily effective, unexpected blow to the Mages Guild and the only survivor of the attack is terrified and tells you how he, concealed by magic, watched Mannimarco rip out his friend's soul and how he believes the guy actually could see through his magical disguise and pretty much just spared him for fun.
 Then Mannimarco effectively manages to corrupt and disrupt the Mages Council.
 By the end of the questline, you seriously get the feeling that everything's going to hell for the Mages Guild if you don't stop him quickly.
-So, after finding his hideout and slaughtering your way through his minions, he's a moderately powerful Altmer wizard whose spells might be slightly threatening at the very worst, and silencing him will reduce him to waving a dagger at you.Yep, this is the guy who Hannibal Traven thought was such a threat that he voluntarily soul-trapped himself to give you some sort of advantage.
+So, after finding his hideout and slaughtering your way through his minions, he's a moderately powerful Altmer wizard whose spells might be slightly threatening at the very worst.